charlottedriver/LeukaemiaClassification/README.md

-# Classification of Leukaemia by Gene Expression
+# Classification of Leukemia by Gene Expression

 ## Objective
 The objective of this project is to develop a machine learning model for the classification of cancer samples based on gene expression data.
-Specifically, the project aims to accurately classify samples into acute myeloid leukaemia (AML) and acute lymphoblastic leukaemia (ALL) categories.
+Specifically, the project aims to accurately classify samples into acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL) categories.

 ## Data
 There are two datasets: